Currency Conversion & Exchange Rate Sync: Production Implementation Guide

 def _validate_rates(self) -> None:

-"""Ensure all rates are positive decimals and base currency maps to 1."""
+"""Ensure all rates are positive decimals and the base maps to 1."""

 for code, rate in self.rates.items():